BigWater-Protocol/BigWater-Smart-Contracts/README.md

 1. Deploy all contracts
 2. Register 5 test devices (assigned to separate accounts)
 3. Submit mock scores
-4. Stake 100 BIGW tokens from the deployer
+4. Stake BIGW tokens from the deployer
 5. Distribute rewards based on the scores
-6. Print pre- and post-stake balances
+6. Check pre- and post-stake balances

 ---